 Check out: Awesome things to do in Jakarta, Indonesia

-Some of the littler fruits also star on many fruit platters.
+Some of the smaller fruits also star on many fruit platters.
 Rambutan, small hairy fruits, is peeled for its succulent and sweet flesh.
 Longans, resembling the taste of a rambutan, are little grape-like morsels.

 One of Bali’s loveliest and favourite fruits is the mangosteen.
 These purple balls are pulled apart in half to uncover one big seed along with smaller seeds.
 These seeds are eaten; both sweet and tangy at the same time and resembling very much like a passionfruit.
 Snakeskin Fruit gets its name from its brown, leathery skin that exhibits scales – just like snake skin!
 Once this thin skin is pulled away, the flesh is crunchy and delicious.